ozys/SGJL-anki/README.md

 An Anki clone of Nukemarine's "Suggested Guide to Japanese Literacy" memrise courses.

 Huge credit goes to [Nukemarine](https://www.reddit.com/user/nukemarine) and contributors for their SGJL courses.
 I just like Anki way more than Memrise, so I made this repo.
-The only downside is that I won't get updates if the Memrise courses are updated, unless I re-scrape them.
+The only downside is that I won't get updates if the Memrise courses are updated, unless I re-scrape them, and you won't get updates from either Nukemarine or me if I update this repo.
 Oh well...

 Also, I might have to split this repo up depending on how large it gets.
 This one will stay here as the landing page if I ever do need to do that.